infiniteopt/InfiniteOpt.jl/docs/src/guide/measure.md

 to parameters, which is a distinct feature of optimization problems with infinite decision spaces.
-In dynamic optimization measures can represent integral terms such as the total cost over time, and in stochastic optimization measures can represent integrals over the uncertain parameters, such as expectation.
+In dynamic optimization measures can represent integral terms such as the total cost over time, and in stochastic optimization measures can represent integrals over the uncertain parameters, such as expectations.
 In `InfiniteOpt`, measures are evaluated by some discretization scheme, which evaluates the expression at a set of points over the parameter space and approximates the measures based on the expression values at these points.